meinardmueller/PCP/README.md

 https://colab.research.google.com/github/meinardmueller/PCP/blob/master/PCP.ipynb

-For the other notebooks, clone the PCP repository to get access to data and the functions in LibPCP.
+For the other notebooks, clone the PCP repository to get access to data and the functions in `libpcp`.
 To this end, for each colab session, include and execute a code cell at the beginning of the notebook containing the following lines:

 ```
 %%bash